Open Invitation to Submit Proposals for Targeted Analyses

 It is important that applicants carefully consider their project proposal in the context of the selection and eligibility criteria and complete the application form in full.
 The eligibility and selection criteria are outlined in the guidance document available below.

 If a proposal is not selected, stakeholders have a possibility to improve their proposals and resubmit them at a later stage.

 Staff at the ESPON EGTC is available to field queries on developing stakeholder proposals.
 Please email any queries you may have to email@example.com.

-This invitation has been published at the Official Journal of the European Union, OJ C 339 of 16.9.2016.
+This invitation will be published at the Official Journal of the European Union.